 2) Not Measuring the Customer Experience

 A call center must evaluate the customer experience in order to improve it.
 Evaluate the customer’s perception and interaction with your products and services.
 Ask yourself if the customer has a positive relationship with you, the supplier?
-How do your customers value business contact like phone conversations, emails and online chats?
+How do your customers value business contacts like phone conversations, emails and online chats?

 Improve customer service by monitoring effectiveness, encourages Desk.com, a multi-channel customer service application.
 Assess effective calling methods and maximize opportunities for growth.
 Real-time monitoring and metrics will also provide customer insight and identify trends that boost customer satisfaction and sets you apart from competitors.